 - Give choices.
 Have a couple different masks for your child to choose from.
 Giving the option between wearing the blue mask or the pink mask helps make your child feel independent and in control, especially in a time when things may be changing frequently.

 - Include masks during playtime.
 Let your kids play with clean cloth masks in a space where they feel comfortable.
 This can help them become more comfortable with the masks.

 - Lead by example.
 When you are going to an indoor public space, show your child how you wear your mask and talk about why you are wearing it.
 Be a role model for your child to help normalize their use of masks.

-There are a few times when wearing a mask indoors is not mandatory.
-These situations include the following:
+Aside from the exemptions mentioned above, there are a few activity-based circumstances when wearing a mask indoors is not mandatory.
+These situations include:

 - While actively engaging in an athletic or fitness activity including water-based activities.

 - When consuming food or drink.